 What is the visitation policy?

 Guests are allowed in the Residence Hall, but some guidelines apply.
 Hosts must sign in their guests at the Security Desk in the SLPC lobby.
-Guests must leave their ID with Security.
+Guests must leave a valid, photo ID with Security.
 Guests must be accompanied by their host at all times while in the Residence Hall.
 Residents may have overnight guests for a period of time not to exceed three consecutive nights.
-Residents may not exceed ten overnight guests per month.
+Residents may not check in guests more than ten nights per month.
+Guests must be at least 16 years old.
 Violations of the Guest Policy may result in the loss of guest privileges.
 Hosts are responsible for the conduct of their guests and for familiarizing their guests with pertinent NEC policies.
 Please refer to the Housing Contract for complete information about the Guest Policy.